Travel, Travel Tips

 We don’t go out for lunch during the workweek

-Instead, we bring leftovers from the night before or keep staples for simple salads and sandwiches on hand.
-This is better for our wallets and our waistlines.
-We also rarely eat dinner out, opting instead to create meals in our homes that remind us of places we’ve been.
-It’s fascinating how something becomes way more special when you do it infrequently; any dinners we eat out now have become an experience rather than a way to just eat.
+Instead, we bring leftovers or prepare simple salads and sandwiches.
+This is better for our wallets and waistlines.
+We rarely eat dinner out, opting to recreate meals at home that remind us of places we’ve visited.
+Dining out has become an occasional, special experience.

 We’ve switched to cheaper forms of entertainment

-We don’t go out to the movies, and we don’t have cable/satellite.
-We have an antenna, Netflix, and free video streaming through Amazon Prime (bonus – ordering items through Prime saves me trips to stores and inevitable impulse buys.
-It is well worth the $992022 update: I’ve long since canceled my subscription and don’t regret it one bit!), and we occasionally receive free tickets to plays and concerts through my office, like that time we got to see Les Ballets du Trockadero for free.
+We don’t go to the movies or have cable/satellite.
+Instead, we use an antenna, Netflix, and free video streaming through Amazon Prime.
+Occasionally, we receive free tickets to plays and concerts through my office, like the time we saw Les Ballets du Trockadero for free.

-This one was rarely an issue for Michael, but was a big money drain for me: I’ve somewhat stopped shopping.
-I fell hard into the trap of shopping out of boredom and would head to the mall/craft store/Target as a way to kill time or relieve stress.
-Instead, I’m approaching shopping more carefully, questioning anything I’m considering buying to ensure it will add something of value or meaning to my life.
-This has saved quite a bit of money and is also better for clutter reduction and the environment.
+While this was never an issue for Michael, it was a big money drain for me.
+I used to shop out of boredom but now approach shopping more thoughtfully.
+I only buy items that add value or meaning to my life, which saves money, reduces clutter, and is better for the environment.
 Also along these lines, I’ve found myself visiting the tailor or cobbler (or bringing out my sewing machine) to extend the life of the items I’ve purchased.

 I keep my beauty routine simple